Helping to curate more diversity within the advertising pipeline by targeting young POC

 Age range: Teens

 This is when young men and women are first gaining a sense of themselves.
-They are beginning to make more of their own choices and starting to wonder what life after school could look like.

 Problem-solving skills are developing

 Beginning to not take the things adults tell them at face value

 Beginning to develop a worldview, values, and life after school

 Free..the industry should be hungry for their talent, and that means cost shouldn't be a deterrent.